Prides Crossing: History

 Wealthy residents were known to travel to Prides Crossing in their private railroad cars, disembarking at the Prides Crossing station, located on Hale Street across from the entrance gates to Paine Avenue.
 (Some, including Frick and Moore, had private sidings for their cars.)
 MBTA Commuter Rail service to the station lasted until 2020; the structure was converted to commercial use decades prior.

+On August 11, 1981, a Boston & Maine passenger train operated for the MBTA collided head-on with a Boston & Maine freight train near Prides Crossing, killing four people.